-The Board does not discriminate on the basis of sex in the admission to, or employment in, its education programs or activities it operates.
-All inquiries, questions, or comments regarding Title IX concerns should be sent to: Ms. Angie Cooke-Human Resources Supervisor, Title IX Coordinator, 2600 Hand Avenue Bay Minette, AL 36507 or 251-937-0306, or acooke@bcbe.org.
+The Board does not discriminate on the basis of sex in the admission to or employment in its education programs or activities it operates.
+All inquiries, questions, or comments regarding Title IX concerns should be sent to: Mr. Marty McRae-Title IX Coordinator, 2600 Hand Avenue Bay Minette, AL 36507 or 251-937-0308.
 In accordance with Board Policy #6.10, all complaints regarding sexual harassment should be filed and reviewed under the Board's student sexual harassment policy and procedures.
-Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator as identified in this Code of Conduct, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
-All other complaints under Title IX should be filed with the Title IX Coordinator and will be reviewed according to the Board's general complaint and grievance policy and procedures.
+All other complaints under Title IX will be filed and reviewed according to the Board's general complaint and grievance policy and procedures.

-Title VI and VII
+Title VII

 The Board does not discriminate on the basis of race, color, disability, creed, religion, sex, age, or national origin in its education programs or activities it operates.
-All student inquiries, questions, comments, concerns, or complaints regarding non-discrimination policies and noncompliance with Title VI and VII of the Civil Rights Act of 1964 should be registered with the appropriate Assistant Superintendent based on the student's grade level in accordance with the Board's general complaint and grievance policy and procedures.
+All inquiries, questions, comments, concerns, or complaints regarding non-discrimination policies and noncompliance with Title VII of the Civil Rights Act of 1964 should be registered with the appropriate Assistant Superintendent based on the student's grade level in accordance with the Board's general complaint and grievance policy and procedures.
 Forms to register a specific complaint are located on the Board's website, with school principals, and with the system contacts listed below:

-Ms. Hope Zeanah Elementary Assistant Superintendent Loxley Central Office Satellite, 1091 B Avenue Loxley AL 36551 251-972-6862

-Mr. Marty McRae Secondary Assistant Superintendent Loxley Central Office Satellite, 1091 B Avenue Loxley AL 36551 251-937-0308
+Ms. Hope Zeanah Elementary Assistant Superintendent Loxley Central Office Satellite 1091 B Avenue Loxley AL 36551 251-972-6862 Mr. Marty McRae Secondary Assistant Superintendent 2600 - A North Hand Avenue Bay Minette, AL 36507 251-937-0308